Our home insurance cover is here to protect your home and its belongings, so it’s important that you understand your policy when you need it.

 Buildings sum insured

-The total amount it would cost to demolish, clear and rebuild your home following an insured event.
-For e.g. a fire.
+The total amount it would cost to demolish, clear and rebuild your home following an insured event, such as a fire.

 Buildings (the permanent structure of your home)